Barry Sanders Award

 3. Lew Nichols, III, Central Michigan

-Missouri’s Tyler Badie finished closely behind in second place after narrowly edging Hall in total FPs and points per game.
+Missouri’s Tyler Badie finished closely behind in second place after narrowly edging Hall in total FPs and FPPG.
 He burst onto the scene in a much-needed way for the Tigers, accumulating over 1,900 yards from scrimmage and 18 touchdowns as the sole creator on the offense.
-He was especially valuable in ppr-formats with 54 receptions on the season.
-Not bad for someone who wasn’t drafted anywhere near the first couple of rounds of CFF drafts!
+He was especially valuable in PPR formats with 54 receptions on the season.
+Not bad for someone who wasn’t drafted anywhere near the first couple of rounds of CFF drafts.

-Lew Nichols of Central Michigan finished third with 15 voting points.
+Lew Nichols of Central Michigan finished third according to the panelists.
 He was likely on a very high percentage of championship rosters after finishing the season on a hot stretch of epic proportions.
-From October 9 on, Nichols racked up 1,497 total yards and 14 touchdowns over his last seven games of the season—averaging a blistering 213.9 yards and two touchdowns per game.
-The fewest fantasy points he scored in the last half of the season was 28.3—it’s a hot streak that will go down in CFF history.
+From October 9 on, Nichols racked up 1,497 total yards and 14 touchdowns over his last seven games of the season, averaging a blistering 213.9 yards and two touchdowns per game.
+The fewest fantasy points he scored in the second half of the season was 28.3—it’s a hot streak that will go down in CFF history.

 by JD Yonke